Chancellor of Justice (Finland)

-The Chancellor and his deputy are appointed by the President of Finland.
+The Chancellor and a deputy are appointed by the President of Finland.
 The Chancellor is appointed for life.

 The incumbent Chancellor of Justice is Tuomas Pöysti.

 History

 The Office of the Chancellor of Justice dates back to the 18th century, when Finland was part of the Kingdom of Sweden.
 When Finland was annexed by the Russian Empire in 1809 as an autonomous Grand Duchy, the legal system largely remained the same.
-The duties of the Chancellor of Justice were given to the Procurator, who assisted the Governor-General in supervising obedience of the law.
+The functions of the Chancellor of Justice, however, were assigned to the procurator, who assisted the Governor-General in supervising obedience to the law.